 What makes a successful intramural program?

 - One of the most important elements of a successful program is support from staff and administration.
-Share your intramural plans with your administration so they are well informed about the activities you intend to offer and elicit their support in some of the decision making or challenges and barriers you may be facing.
+Share your intramural plans with your administration so they are well informed about the activities you intend to offer.
 Engage staff in an event or activity by giving them simple, straightforward roles that are not time consuming.

 - Make student leadership and student voice a priority.
 Students make the event or activity come alive and sustain it.